Our Recommended Tools

 |Mapshaper edit & join geodata||Ch14|

-In addition to the tools featured in Table 2.1, you’ll find several other useful tools mentioned in the text, including ColorBrewer to select map colors, the Geocoding by SmartMonkey add-on for Google Sheets, [US Census Geocoder for bulk addresses and census geography][bulk-geocode.html], and the Socrata open-repository chart and map tools.
+In addition to the tools featured in Table 2.1, you’ll also see many more useful add-ons and assistants mentioned in the text, including ColorBrewer to select map colors, the Geocoding by SmartMonkey add-on for Google Sheets, and the W3Schools TryIt iframe page.
 Also, consider enhancing your web security by installing the free Privacy Badger browser extension from the Electronic Frontier Foundation to view and exercise some control over who’s tracking you, and also review the EFF’s Surveillance Self-Defense Guide.

-Of course, we recognize that digital tools are continually changing and evolving.
-As time goes by, we expect that some tools will no longer be available, and we also anticipate discovering newer ones that do a better job in telling our data stories.
-If you’d like to recommend a tool that’s not currently on our list, email us at email@example.com or tweet us at handsondataviz, and tell us how it rates on the ten factors that guide our selection process above.
+Finally, we recognize that digital tools are continually changing and evolving.
+Some tools we only discovered because someone mentioned or tweeted about it while we were writing this book.
+As time goes by, we expect that some tools will no longer be available, and we also anticipate discovering newer ones that do a better job of telling our data stories.
+If you’d like to recommend a tool that’s not currently on our list, contact the authors and tell us how it rates on the ten factors that guide our selection process above.